 A hot dog street vendor, one of many we saw walking around the streets of New York City.We stopped at a small New York pizza place where we could choose the toppings for our pizza which they baked in a brick oven.
 We were ravenous after walking so much and we gobbled that delicious pizza up!One of the Subway Station signs we saw during a time of great confusion!Inside the subways – see our last blog for more subway photos.
 The subway system is exactly what pictures and movies show it to be.
 We saw real subway tiles.
 Lots were plain white and some were colored creating pretty pictures underneath the city.
 You really have to pay attention when down there and we could see how people fall into the subway tracks if not paying attention.

-Here’s a couple of videos from within the underground subway system.
+Here’s a video from within the underground subway system.